Makene2699/makene2699.github.io/README.md

 ---

-## 💻 Technical Skills
-- **Programming:** Java, Python, JavaScript
-- **Database:** SQL, MySQL
-- **Concepts:** Data Structures, Algorithms, OOP

----

 ## 🚀 Projects

 ### 📌 Admission Tracking System
-Designed and developed a system that allows users to track admission applications in real time.
-Users can view updates, explore job opportunities, and submit applications.

 **Technologies Used:**
 - Java
 - MySQL
 - NetBeans
 - Object-Oriented Programming

+Designed and developed a system that allows users to track admission applications in real time.
+Users can view updates, explore job opportunities, and submit applications.

 ---

 ### 🌱 Community Clean-Up Platform
+**Technologies Used:**
+- Java
+- (Add others if you used them, e.g. HTML/CSS, JavaScript)

 Developed a Java-based platform that allows users to report dirty areas, organize clean-up events, and volunteer.

 Focused on improving community engagement and environmental awareness.